Emerge/level-subkey/README.md

   * options: the options object is optional.
     * loadValue: boolean, defalut is true. whether load the value of the key after the key is created.
-    * forceCreate: boolean, defalut is false. whether ignore the global cache always create a new Subkey instance.
+    * forceCreate: boolean, defalut is false. whether ignore the global cache always create a new Subkey instance. which means it will bypass the global cache if it is true.
     * addRef: boolean, defalut is true. whether add a reference count to the key instance in the global cache.
       * only free when RefCount is less than zero.
 * readyCallback: